 - Username: Enter the email address you use to access your Libsyn account.

 - Password: Enter the FTP password you created in Libsyn.
-Note that this password is not the same as your Libsyn account password; see Create an FTP Password for more information.
+Note that this password is not the same as your Libsyn account password; see Create or Change an FTP Password for more information.

 - Port Numbers: